Tech-at-DU/ACS-1410-Introduction-to-Swift/Lessons/09-POP/README.md

 A contract is a guarantee that some terms will be satisfied. ✍🏼

-Anything on the contract becomes a set of obligations to whoever gets it.
+Anything on the contract becomes a set of obligations to whoever "signs" it.

 <!-- whiteboard mini diagram -->